rproskuryakov/rproskuryakov.github.io/content/posts/interleaving-evaluation-tool-nobody-talks-about.md

-title = "Interleaving, a Retrieval Online Evaluation Method Nobody Talks About" date = "2025-07-30" draft = true description = "This post covers basics of interleaving and its relation to A/B-testing including different industrial use cases."
+title = "Interleaving, a Retrieval Online Evaluation Method Nobody Talks About" date = "2025-07-30" draft = true description = "A/B-testing has become the main tool for almost any machine learning model online evaluation method.
+But there is another tool for search ranking and recommender systems in particular, interleaving.
+Somehow it is not mentioned enough despite its big advantages over A/B-testing in multiple cases.
+This post aims to close the gap."
 [taxonomies]
 tags=["search", "A/B-testing", "experimenting", "interleaving"]
 [extra]
 comment = true
 +++

+## Outline

+Motivation for invention of A/B-testing (duration, biases, variance).

+Introduction of interleaving for variance reduction (and sensitivity increase) in online estimation of ranking quality.
+Simple example with bar and light beer and dark beer.

+Introduction to balanced interleaving.
+Sample statistics.
+Paired t-test, binomial sign test.

+Sensitivity gain.
+Biases of balanced interleaving.

+General framework for interleaving.
+Credit attribution and interleaving policy.

+Introduction to Team-Draft interleaving.
+Test statistics.
+Bootstrap.

+Drawbacks of Team-Draft.

+## Outline of second post

+Evolution of balanced interleaving to unbiased balanced interleaving.

+Evolution of team-draft to general team-draft interleaving.

+Final comparison of interleaving methods.

+Application in industrial scenario.
+Usage of interleaving for testing a series of small-impact changes to pack them up into A/B-test in Netflix and DoorDash.

+## Who is it for?

 ## Introduction

-A/B-testing has become the main tool for almost any machine learning model online evaluation method.
-But there is another tool for search ranking and recommender systems in particular, interleaving.
-Somehow it is not mentioned enough despite its big advantages over A/B-testing in multiple cases.

-## Motivation
+A/B-testing has become a widely adopted tool for online evaluation of machine learning models across the industry in the past 15 years.
+Despite its advantages, there are still lots of issues to tackle.
+The main culprit of any A/B-test is variance.
+Multiple efforts has been made throughout recent years to mitigate the problem.
+For instance, the methods such as [CUPED](source link) were developed.

+Lets look at the variance sources in testing a search engine.

+[Beyond A/B Testing: Part 2 – When A/B Tests Struggle with Ranking & Recommendations](https://bananimohapatra.substack.com/p/beyond-ab-testing-part-2-when-ab?utm_source=substack&utm_medium=email&utm_content=share)

+What randomization unit?

+First one: different users bring different contribution.
 Cola Example

-[Beyond A/B Testing: Part 2 – When A/B Tests Struggle with Ranking & Recommendations](https://bananimohapatra.substack.com/p/beyond-ab-testing-part-2-when-ab?utm_source=substack&utm_medium=email&utm_content=share)

-## A/B-test disadvantages

-- Variance
-- Multiple groups
+Second one: different queries different algorithms.
+Too much uncertainty because of search queries nature.

+Cola Example

+There is another method to reduce variance in such cases almost nobody talks about, interleaving.
+Originally, it was developed to test search engines, but it can be applied to any online tests of ranking models.

+The idea behind interleaving was introduced by Thorsten Joachims in 2002.

+He introduced a method of combining two ranker results and proved that $R_a$ and $R_b$ being the relevance of rankers A and B correspondingly can be evaluated by estimation of expectation $E(\frac{C_a - C_b}{C})$.
+If this value is proven to be bigger than zero,
+then it can be said that the ranker A produces more relevant results than ranker B.
+Such a hypothesis can be tested by using two-tailer paired t-test for samples $c_{a,i}/c_{i}$ and $c_{b,i}/c_{i}$.

-- Bad model affecting users
+Bad model affecting users.

-## Basics of interleaving
+## Interleaving Basics

 Several evaluation criteria for a good interleaving method have been proposed in the literature: correctness of the declared winning